 We're here to work for the president of the United States.

-You know, today we found, as you said, as an obesity problem, and we're trying to help solve that.
+You know, today we found, as you said, it has an obesity problem.

-And the only way we can do that is to be a living examples of that and giving them opportunities of different things that they can do.
+And the only way we can do that is to be living examples of that and giving them opportunities of different things that they can do.

-Well, Herschel, you're an inspiration.
+Well, Herschel, you are an inspiration.

 Congratulations on your appointment.

-I know you're gonna be helping kids.
+I know you're going to be helping kids.

-Uh, even older people, you know, I want to say to all of you, you're never too old to start.
+Even older people, you know, I want to say to all of you, you're never too old to start.

-Reagan, after he got shot, started lifting weights, and he was never stronger in his life and built muscles that he never thought he could build.
+Reagan, after he got shot, started lifting weights and he was never stronger in his life and built muscles that he never thought he could build.

 You'll feel great about yourself, build confidence.